stuymedova/uikit-svelte/src/lib/components/controls/SegmentedControl/README.md

 ***isDisabled***

-Use this option to disable selection of segment.
+Use this option to disable selection of a Segment.

 ```html
 <SegmentedControl>